Experimental Psychology Research Facilities

 Behavior Analysis Laboratory – Dr. Mark P. Reilly - The Behavior Analysis Laboratory is located on the second floor of Rowe Hall and consists of rodent and avian colony rooms, behavioral testing rooms with state-of-the-art controlling and recording equipment, a wet lab for surgery and pharmacological preparations, computer workstations for data analysis, and a conference/meeting room.
 There is also a student laboratory fully equipped with behavioral testing chambers for the undergraduate course in behavior analysis.

 The Driving Evaluation, Education, and Research (D.E.E.R.)
 Center – Dr. Rick Backs – The D.E.E.R.
-Center is located in the new Health Professions Building.
+Center is located in Anspach Hall.
 The CMU Center for Driving Evaluation, Education, and Research (D.E.E.R.
-Center) is a collaboration between the College of Humanities, Social, and Behavioral Sciences and the Herbert H. and Grace A Dow College of Health Professions as a component of the CHP Bridges Center for Healthy Life Transitions in collaboration with the Carls Center for Clinical Care and Education.
+Center) is a collaboration between the College of Liberal Arts and Social Sciences and the Herbert H. and Grace A Dow College of Health Professions as a component of the CHP Bridges Center for Healthy Life Transitions in collaboration with the Carls Center for Clinical Care and Education.
 The mission of the D.E.E.R.
 Center is to provide clinical services to evaluate cognitive fitness to drive, to provide education to improve older driver safety, and to conduct research on older drivers and drivers with attention disorders.
 The center will have a Drive Safety DS-600 driving simulator for use in research and in evaluation and education.
 The D.E.E.R.
 Center will be a place where older adults or persons who have had a stroke or sustained a brain injury can come to have their driving ability evaluated to determine if they are safe to continue, or are ready to resume, driving.
 The center will also offer driver safety courses for older drivers.
 Finally, the center is a place where multidisciplinary research on older drivers or drivers with attention disorders can be conducted.

 Field Neurosciences Institute Laboratory for Restorative Neurology – Dr. Gary Dunbar –The Field Neurosciences Institute (FNI) Laboratory is part of the Brain Research and Integrative Neuroscience (BRAIN) Center, located on the second floor of the research wing in the Health Professions Building.
 The research mission of the FNI laboratory is to better understand the mechanisms involved in recovery of function following damage to the central nervous system and to devise strategies to promote these mechanisms in clinically relevant ways.
 Current research focuses on devising potential treatments for neurodegenerative diseases, particularly Huntington’s disease (HD), Parkinson’s disease (PD), and Alzheimer’s disease (AD).
 The lab is fully equipped with a wide variety of specialized equipment for testing the efficacy of pharmacological treatments, stem cell therapies, and genetic manipulations to counteract neuropathological and behavioral deficits in rodent models of HD, PD, and/or AD.